Bownass History, Family Crest & Coats of Arms

 The surname Bownass was first found in Cumbria (Cumberland) at Bowness, a parish, in the union of Wigton, Cumberland ward.
 Bowness is also a post-town, in the parish of Windermere, Kendal ward and union, county of Westmorland.

 The family was first referenced in the year 1592 when William Bowness held estates in Yorkshire, where the family name had moved from its origin in Westmorland.
 Bowness, an ancient town on Windermere is famous for its relics including the stained glass in the Church of St. Martin which is identified with the Cartmel Priory in Furness.

 Early History of the Bownass family

-Another 144 words (10 lines of text) covering the years 1455, 1487, 1676 and 1753 are included under the topic Early Bownass History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Bownass research.
+Another 77 words (6 lines of text) covering the years 1455, 1487, 1676, 1753 and 1676 are included under the topic Early Bownass History in all our PDF Extended History products and printed products wherever possible.

 Bownass Spelling Variations

 Spelling variations of this family name include: Bowness, Bownass, Bownas, Bonas, Bonass, Boness, Bownys, Bownyss, Bowniss and many more.

 Early Notables of the Bownass family (pre 1700)

 Distinguished members of the family include Samuel Bownas (1676-1753), an English Quaker traveling minister and writer who lived in the Lancaster and Dover areas of England.
 His book 'A Description of the Qualifications Necessary to a Gospel Minister' is used to inform Quaker ministry to this day.
 He was born at Shap, Westmorland, on 20 Nov.
 1676.
 "His father, a shoemaker, died within a month of Samuel's birth, leaving his mother a house...